 Truffles are a sweet treat.
 I’ve made them a few times now.
-Friends enjoyed my chocolate peppermint truffles during the holidays.
 Coffee and chocolate are a perfect match.

 Coffee actually enhances the flavor of chocolate.
-That’s why making truffles with Door County coffee turned out to be a really good idea.
-They have so many flavors that would work in a truffle like orange creme, smore’s, Irish creme and more.
+That’s why making truffles with coffee turned out to be a really good idea.
+So many flavors would work in a truffle, like a hazelnut, s’mores, Irish creme, and more.

 Can you make ganache with coffee?